isomerpages/pa-cdcvouchers-v2/index.md

 image: /images/isomer-logo.svg
 permalink: /
 notification: CDC Vouchers 2021 and 2022 have expired on 31 December 2022.
 More
-  updates on CDC Vouchers Scheme 2023 will be announced soon.
+  updates on CDC Vouchers Scheme 2023 will be announced on 3 January 2023.
 sections:
   - hero:
       key_highlights: